rfong/sustenance/bread/pain_lancienne.md

 **Refrigerate for 2-5 days.
 I like 3 days best.**
   + The flavor is just starting to become bready at 2 days.
   + After 5 days, it might over-ferment and start to have a weird consistency.
 Additionally, if your plastic wrap is not airtight, the dough tends to dry around the edges.

+*During this stage, the amylase naturally present in flour is breaking down the complex carbohydrates, increasing availability of sugars which will later contribute to enzymatic browning (Maillard reaction) and ✨bready flavor✨.
+This happens in any bread dough; the difference is that we are keeping the yeast inactive by maintaining cold dough temperatures, leaving amylase with a multi-day headstart to produce ✨unreal bready flavor✨ before the yeast can start to consume produced sugars.*

 ### Proof (2-4 hours)